 ^~

-If you have heard the terms “shallow copy” and “deep copy” while working with other languages, the concept of copying the pointer, length, and capacity without copying the data probably sounds like a shallow copy.
+If you’ve heard the terms “shallow copy” and “deep copy” while working with other languages, the concept of copying the pointer, length, and capacity without copying the data probably sounds like a shallow copy.
 But because Rust also invalidates the first variable, instead of calling this a shallow copy, it’s known as a move.
 Here we would read this by saying that s1 was moved into s2.
-So what actually happens looks like Figure 4-4.
+So what actually happens is shown in Figure 4-6.

-Figure 4-4: Representation in memory after s1 has been invalidated
+Figure 4-6: Representation in memory after s1 has been invalidated